openzipkin/docker-java/build-bin/README.md

         # GITHUB_REF will be refs/heads/master or refs/tags/1.2.3
         run: build-bin/deploy $(echo ${GITHUB_REF} | cut -d/ -f 3)
 ```
+'[0-9]+.[0-9]+.[0-9]+**'
 ### Example Travis setup
 `.travis.yml` is a monolithic configuration file broken into stages.
 This means `test` and `deploy`
 are in the same file.
 A simplest Travis `deploy` stage has two jobs: one for master pushes and
 another for version tags.
 These jobs are controlled by event conditions.

 The `if:` section obviates job creation and resource usage for irrelevant events.
-Notably, Travis
+Travis does not
-does not support file conditions.
-To skip documentation-only commits will cost job creation, but
+support file conditions.
+A `before_install` step to skip documentation-only commits will likely
-ideally skip in less than a minute (10 credit cost).
+complete in less than a minute (10 credit cost).

-As billing is by the minute, it is most cost effective to combine test and deploy on master commit.
+As billing is by the minute, it is most cost effective to combine test and deploy on master push.

 Here's a partial `.travis.yml` including only the aspects mentioned above.
+Notice YAML anchors work
+in Travis and `tag =~` [condition](https://github.com/travis-ci/travis-conditions) is a regular
+expression.
 ```yaml
 git:
   depth: false  # full git history for license check, and doc-only skipping